 search until computers and Markov Chain Monte Carlo algorithms became widely available in the 1990s, leading to an expansion of applied Bayesian work [14, 15], also in Big Data [16].
 Past constraints in computational im- plementation have largely been overcome.
 For very large complex data sets, ultra-fast Hamiltonian Monte Carlo algorithms [17] and clever statistical formulation or transformation allows to push the boundaries of computability [18].

+MNG: I think the significance needs to be strengthened.
+I agree that you need to bring in the trial (ie clinical problem) to demonstrate the significance but I am not sure a general discussion about Bayesian modeling strengths is enough.
+Rather, I think you need to highlight that PROOFCheck is part of the growing call for pragmatic trials and how pragmatic trials may be more significant with greater impact on clinical care because inclusion criteria are broad with few exclusion criteria to better represent most patient population, setting for study and intervention is usual clinical care, and data collection and outcome determination often anchors on commonly collected clinical data.
+Now use this to point out the problems that this present with regards to classical analysis- broader patient inclusion may be more generalizeable but there will likely be more heterogeneity with some subgroups getting more or less benefit, usual clinical setting means more variability in delivery of intervention by site, service, clinical team, etc, use of real world data rather than study defined data means more missing data that is not always random, etc.

+Then go in with how Bayesian analysis is ideally suited to deal with these problems (you can save details for the background but you need to establish the significance of this approach.
+Paint BA as an approach that can overcome some of these analytical issues with pragmatic studies using EMR and how it can revolutionize (or offer distinct advanatges if you are afraid of overstating this) how pragmatic studies can be analyzed and how such results can be generalized.
+You should stay something about how the presence of PROOFcheck offers an unique opportunity to bridge this knowledge gap and determine the role of BA in such pragmatic trials.

 A too brief introduction to Bayesian inference.
 In Bayesian inference, prior information is combined with new data to yield an updated posterior estimate for the probability of a hypothesis.
 The Bayesian approach is hence analogous to clinical decision-making.
 Physicians continuously update their preliminary diagnosis as new information comes in.
 Prior belief in a diagnosis may be weakened by new laboratory information, leading to an alternative disease hypothesis; or new lab information may reaffirm the initial diagnosis.
 A particular challenge of the proposed research project is to communicate the meaning and value of this underused statistical approach, the Bayesian model, to our fellow clinical researchers [19].